martinfobian/phptorrents/README.md

 /*
  * Lets request a recently added torrent
  * and apply some methods
- * Note: all torrents are identifier by its hashString */
+ * Note: all torrents are identifier by their hashStrings */
 $hash = '1619ecc9373c3639f4ee3e261638f29b33a6cbd6';